marcus-seldin/endocrine_communication-nonrestored-clocks/README.md

 Analyses were performed using the same approaches as defined in:
 Seldin, M. M. et al. A Strategy for Discovery of Endocrine Interactions with Application to Whole-Body Metabolism.
 Cell Metab.
 27, 1138-1155.e6 (2018) &
-Seldin, M. M. & Lusis, A. J. Systems-based approaches for investigation of inter-tissue communication.
+Seldin, M. M. and Lusis, A. J. Systems-based approaches for investigation of inter-tissue communication.
 J. Lipid Res.
 60, 450–455 (2019)

 The mouse population data (HMDP) was generated in the following studies